What is Pilates?

 - Wanting to increase flexibility or core strength

-- Needing to improve your posture, or general health & well-being
+- Needing to improve your posture, balance, general health & well-being

 - Requiring rehabilitation or personalised exercise programmes